sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 2018](https://blog.relevant.community/how-to-make-bonding-curves-for-continuous-token-models-3784653f8b17)
 discuss similar -->

-## Mathematical reasoning
+## Mathematical reasoning of Bancor's V1

 Here for illustration purposes, we will use a single reserve holding a single token.
 Let's imagine we have a reserve in some currency (e.g. dollars or ETH) and we use it to store value when someone buys tokens, and take value from when someone sells them.
 We explained previously that we demand certain properties:

-i. *Monotonic Bonding curve:* The bonding curve should be a monotonic function of the total tokens in circulation (supply).
-The higher the supply, the higher the price, and vice-versa. ii. *Fractional reserve*: The relation between the value stored in the reserve and the supply should be invariant to changes in supply.
-Basically that if we define the reserve to hold 20% of the supply, it should always hold 20%. ii. *Cost/Gain as integral of bonding curve*: the gain or cost from selling or buying tokens should be the integral of the bonding curve, and that amount is updated to the reserve.
-Note tha because the curve is monotonic, the amounts are reversible. iv.
-Also, we want that the price for a supply of 0 should be also 0.
+* *Monotonic Bonding curve:* The bonding curve should be a monotonic function of the total tokens in circulation (supply).
+The higher the supply, the higher the price, and vice-versa.
+* *Cost/Gain as integral of bonding curve*: the gain or cost from selling or buying tokens should be the integral of the bonding curve, and that amount is updated to the reserve.
+Note tha because the curve is monotonic, the amounts are reversible.
+* *Fractional reserve*: The relation between the value stored in the reserve and the supply should be invariant to changes in supply.
+Basically that if we define the reserve to hold 20% of the supply, it should always hold 20%.
+* Also, we want that the price for a supply of 0 should be also 0.

-Note that particularly it is property *i* and *iii* that solves the liquidity problem.
+Note that particularly the first and second solve the liquidity problem.
 The rest are more or less particulars of the implementation.

 ### Token price as the derivative of the reserve.